GLOBAL MARKETS-Dollar nears 3-mth low, shares climb after Fed tests the brakes

 The Fed wasn't the only focus.
 Sweden's crown nudged higher as its central bank increased its rates by three-quarters of a percentage point to 2.5% and signalled more next year.

-Germany's closely followed Ifo business climate index also rose more than expected, following on from some upbeat data from France too, while Turkey was expected to slash its rates again later despite eyewateringly high inflation.
+Germany's closely followed Ifo business climate index also rose more than expected, following on from some upbeat data from France too, while Turkey surprised no one as its slashed another 150 bps off its interest rates despite eyewateringly-high inflation of over 85%.

+The Turkish central bank said that it marked the end of its cuts, however with presidential elections next year creating doubts about that the lira carved down to new record low.

-Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.3%, while Japan's Nikkei and South Korean shares both rose around 1%.
+Overnight, Asian markets had seen Japan's Nikkei and South Korean shares both rose around 1%.

 The Bank of Korea had reduced its pace of rate increases to 25 basis points.
 In Japan, data showed manufacturing activity had contracted at its fastest in two years.

-Chinese property stocks stormed nearly 7% higher, meanwhile, after banks there pledged at least $38 billion in fresh credit lines to cash-strapped developers.
+Chinese property stocks also stormed nearly 7% higher, after banks there pledged at least $38 billion in fresh credit lines to cash-strapped developers, although the Shanghai Composite Index lost 0.25% as the country's COVID cases continued to surge.

-The country's COVID cases continued to surge however, reaching a record high, with the economic toll from mobility restrictions and lockdowns piling up.

-Investors remained sceptical whether Beijing's plan to reduce banks' reserve requirement ratio would do much to restore economic growth while the government sticks to a zero-COVID policy.

 In the oil market, prices were slipping toward a major support level established in September.
 If they breach it, oil could tumble to levels not seen since before late 2021.